srikantrao/SenseMS/README.md

 - **data** : Include example a small amount of data in the Github repository so tests can be run to validate installation
 - **build** : Include scripts that automate building of a standalone environment
 - **static** : Any images or content to include in the README or web framework if part of the pipeline

+This repository contains a demo of a WaveRNN-based waveform generator trained on 13000 spoken sentences; inference can be run on CPU or GPU using the frozen graph.

+`run_wavernn.py` takes an input WAV file, applies an FFT to produce an 80-band mel spectrogram, then uses the spectrogram to generate 16 kHz audio with a frozen WaveRNN model.

+`cudnn_gru.ipynb` demonstrates usage of the (poorly documented) CuDNN GRU cell in TensorFlow, and some of the tricks and workarounds needed to get the network up and running.
+See [this link](http://htmlpreview.github.io/?https://github.com/austinmoehle/wavernn/blob/master/cudnn_gru.html) for an HTML-rendered version.

 ## Setup
 On AWS EC2 Ubuntu Deep Learning AMI version 20, run: